xlladdins/xll/docs/Excel4MacrosH-P.md

 **MAIL.LOGON**?(name\_text, password\_text, download\_logical)

-Name\_text    is the username of the mail account or Microsoft Exchange profile name.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the username of the mail account or Microsoft Exchange profile name.
 If omitted, prompts for username.

-Password\_text    is the password for the account.
+Password\_text&nbsp;&nbsp;&nbsp;&nbsp;is the password for the account.
 If omitted, prompts for password.
 Ignored when the dialog box form is used.
 This argument is ignored in Microsoft Exchange.

-Download\_logical    specifies whether to download new mail.
+Download\_logical&nbsp;&nbsp;&nbsp;&nbsp;specifies whether to download new mail.
 Use TRUE to download new mail; use FALSE or leave blank to skip downloading new mail.

 **Remarks**